Gravitational waves from cosmic strings for pedestrians: Fundamental-mode contributions

 All spectra have a minimum frequency in common, which is given by $f_{\rm mm}^{\rm min}$ in \eqref{eq:f_mm_min}.
 The spectrum roughly rises then first with an $f^{1}$ power law given by expression \eqref{eq:Omega_mm_low}, which stems from the MM contribution.
 Afterwards, it smoothly transitions into an $f^{3/2}$ power law that is described in \eqref{eq:RM_lowF_powerlaw} and derives from the RM contribution.
 This behavior is visible in all plots.
 The two power laws intersect at a frequency

 such that the two different low-frequency power laws are assumed well below and well above this frequency.
-If $f_{\rm mm}^{\rm max}$ exists, the transition from the MM-dominated regime to the RM-dominated regime happens at lower frequencies such that the $f^{3/2}$ behavior is reached faster.
-We can observe this in Figs.~\ref{fig:Full2} to \ref{fig:Full4}, in comparison to Fig.~\ref{fig:Full1}, where there is no high-frequency cutoff in the MM spectrum.
+Note that $f_{\rm low}$ is, just as $f_{\rm mm}^{\rm min}$, independent of $\Gamma$ and $G\mu$.
+The range in which the $f^{1}$ behavior is relevant, therefore, stays the same. $f_{\rm rm}^{\rm peak}$ increases, however, with decreasing $\Gamma$ and $G\mu$.
+The region in which the $f^{3/2}$ power law is important, hence, becomes larger for smaller string tensions.
+We can observe this in Figs.~\ref{fig:Full1} to \ref{fig:Full4}.
 If we consider late initial times $t_{\rm ini}$ and low string tensions, an overall cut-off $f_{\rm rm}^{\rm max}$ given in \eqref{eq:f_rm_max} in the spectrum may arise.
 In this case, the low-frequency power law suddenly drops to zero towards larger frequencies.
-This can be observed in Fig.~\ref{fig:Full3}.
+This can be observed in Fig.~\ref{fig:Full4}.
 Otherwise, the spectrum will extend to larger frequencies.
 It peaks then at a frequency $f_{\rm rm}^{\rm peak}$, either given by \eqref{eq:f_rm_peak_2} or \eqref{eq:f_rm_peak_3}.
 This is shown in Figs.~\ref{fig:Full1} to \ref{fig:Full3}.
 Without the $f_{\rm rm}^{\rm max}$ cutoff, but still at low string tensions, we might find a maximum frequency $f_{\rm rr}^{\rm max}$ (cf.\ \eqref{eq:f_rr_max}) in the RR contribution.
 In this case, the RR spectrum will be cut off, and the overall spectrum will be dominated by the RM spectrum.
 This means that, after reaching the peak of the spectrum, we will find an $f^{-1}$ decay, which is given by \eqref{eq:Orm1_HF3}.\footnote{The high-frequency behavior for case $2$ is not relevant here since, if $f_{\rm rr}^{\rm max}$ exists, $f_{\rm rm}^{{\rm start},*}$ will as well.
 Case $2$ will then not apply to asymptotically large frequencies.} We can see such a spectrum in Fig.~\ref{fig:Full3}.
 At larger string tensions, the RR contribution will not be cut off, and instead, we find a plateau with height $A_{\rm rr}$ given in \eqref{eq:Orr1_plateau}.
 At a frequency $f_{\rm rr}^{\rm high}$ given in \eqref{eq:f_rr_high}, the plateau ends and turns into an $f^{-1}$-power law, whose precise form is described by \eqref{eq:Omega_mm_high}.
 This high-frequency decay as well as the plateau are visible in Figs.~\ref{fig:Full1} and \ref{fig:Full2}.